The 20 Best Apraxia Doctors Near Me in Maryland, US

 English

-Prafull Dave is a Neurologist in Frederick, Maryland.
+Prafull Dave is a Neurologist practicing medicine in Frederick, Maryland.
 Dr. Dave is rated as an Experienced provider by MediFind in the treatment of Apraxia.
-His top areas of expertise are Benign Rolandic Epilepsy, Susac Syndrome, Transient Ischemic Attack (TIA), and Memory Loss.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Benign Rolandic Epilepsy, Susac Syndrome, Transient Ischemic Attack (TIA), and Memory Loss.

 Experienced in Apraxia